-- Gardening Can Help
+#6 Gardening May Help

-- Medications For Dementia
+#7 There Are Medications For Dementia

-- It Is More Than Just Memory Loss
+#9 Dementia Consists Of More Than Just Memory Loss

-- Changes in mood such as sadness, anger, fear, anxiety, and loss of self-confidence
+- Changes in mood, such as sadness, anger, fear, anxiety, and loss of self-confidence

-- Trouble determining distances or spatial issues
+- Trouble determining distances or spatial cues

 - Difficulties with speaking and remembering the correct words for things